 Maka sucked her lips into a thin line, and put away the rolling pin.
 "Mm.
 Night, Papa."

 The stairs leading to the bedrooms on the second floor creaked as her father climbed.
-She called out, half-hoping she'd be too quiet to be heard.
-"Thanks."
+Half-hoping she'd be too quiet to be heard, she said, "Thanks."

 "You're welcome," his voice softly echoed down the stairs.

 She hung her dishtowel on a drawer pull and walked over to the kitchen table, taking her own gander at the books Tsubaki meticulously kept for Spirit.
-The numbers were strong, solid, and indicative of a promising calving come spring, but even so, she knew once they were shipped off in the fall, they'd somehow be outshone by cattle with that Lazy S serpentine brand.
+The numbers were strong, indicative of a promising calving come spring, but even so she knew once they were shipped off in the fall, they'd somehow be outshone by cattle with that Lazy S serpentine brand.

 Hearing boots on the back porch, Maka swallowed her unease and looked to the door.
 The cowboys were finally coming in from the weather, close to midnight.
 Blake came in first, followed by Mifune and Patti, with Evans bringing up the rear.
 They all look tired and cold, but Maka was surprised to see Liz's younger sister still present.